boots-edu/textbook/source/text/5-composition-inheritance/summation.md

 # Next Step

-Next we'll learn about Overrides and Polymorphism: [Overrides and Polymorphism &raquo;](../6-polymorphism/index.md)
+Next we'll learn about Overrides and Polymorphism: [Overrides and Polymorphism](../6-polymorphism/index.md)